 3.5.
 Now, how can you use the Kubernetes service type Ingress to expose the application to the outside world?
 What are the challenges and what benefits do you see?
 Please add the screenshot of the browser running the Nginx application with the URL.
-(Hint1: ngnix-vuc-group-<name>.com should link to nginx appliation using Ingress and add the domain to the localhost file.)
-(Hint2: Rke2 already have a running Ingress Controller)
+(Hint1: ngnix-vuc-group-<name>.com should link to nginx appliation using Ingress and add the domain to the localhost file) (Hint2: Rke2 already have a running Ingress Controller)